 We anticipate that over the next six months our revenues from the Empire Landmark Hotel Internet access network will equal or exceed our operating expenses associated with the operation of this network installation, including costs payable to Nexgen Consulting for services of Mr. Tan and Mr. Sacault in the approximate amount of \$750 per month.
+We base this projection upon the revenues that we have realized to date from the Empire Landmark Hotel Internet access network and the costs that we have incurred in the operation this network installation to date.
+We have assumed in making this projection that usage of the Empire Landmark Hotel Internet access network will at least be maintained over the next six month period.
+We have assumed that costs associated with the operation of the Empire Landmark Hotel Internet access network will not increase over the next six months.
+We are not aware of any factors that would cause us to believe that our revenues from this network installation will not equal or exceed our operation expenses associated with the operation of this network installation over the next six months.
+These projections represent our management's good faith assessment of our future performance.
 We also anticipate that our existing cash reserves will be sufficient to pay for the balance of our anticipated operating expenses over the next six months without our obtaining additional financing.
-The balance of these anticipated operating expenses total \$14,800 and include: (i) costs of the Offering remaining to be paid in the estimated amount of \$4,000; (ii) marketing expenses in the estimated amount of \$1,800; (iii) office and administration costs in the estimated amount of \$6,000; and (iv) professional and legal expenses, in addition to professional and legal expenses associated with the completion of the Offering, in the estimated amount of \$3,000.
+The balance of these anticipated operating expenses total \$14,800 and include: (i) costs of the Offering remaining to be paid in the estimated amount of \$4,000; (ii) marketing expenses in the estimated amount of \$1,800; (iii) office and administration costs in the estimated amount of \$6,000; and (iv) professional and legal expenses, in addition to professional and legal expenses associated with the completion of the Offering, in the estimated amount of \$4,000.
+These anticipated operating expenses compare to our cash position of \$17,510 as of August 31, 2004.
+The professional and legal expenses that we anticipate incurring, in addition to professional and legal expenses associated with the completion of the Offering, include professional and legal expenses that we anticipate incurring in connection with compliance with the reporting obligations that will be imposed on us once this registration statement is effective and we become a reporting issuer under the Securities Exchange Act of 1934.
+These reporting obligations will include filing annual reports on Form 10-KSB, quarterly reports on Form 10-QSB, current reports on Form 8-K and proxy statements with the Securities and Exchange Commission.
+These projected operating expenses represent our management's best estimate of our operating expenses based on the expenses that we have incurred to date.
 The estimated office and administration expenses do not include the amount of \$900 per month that we are obligated to pay pursuant to our management and administrative services agreement with Angus Consulting as we anticipate we will accrue but not pay these amounts until such time as we are able to achieve sufficient financing that would enable us to pay these amounts without adversely impacting our ability to continue our business operations.
 Angus Consulting has agreed to this deferral, as discussed below under "Certain Relationships and Related Transactions".
 Factors which could cause the estimated revenues to be less than anticipated and the estimated expenses to be greater than anticipated are discussed under the section of this prospectus entitled "Risk Factors".